MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/run-analyzer-macos-linux.md

 Usage example `sudo ./mde_support_tool.sh skipfaultyrules -e true`

 > [!NOTE]
 > This functionality will be skipping the faulty rules.
-The faulty rule then needs to be identified and fixed.
+The faulty rule then needs to be further identified and fixed.

 ## Result package contents on macOS and Linux